Films & Video

 Soundtrack by Benjamin Yarmolinsky

 Motion studies of eggs which break and fall.
-Vulnerably, helplessly propelled into life and fleeing hordes of stampeding sperm, they generate a vision of Eden and exact revenge on the chickens.
+Vulnerably, helplessly propelled into life

 New York Film Festival, 1978.